almarklein/pirt/README.md

 Pirt provides functionality for image registration.
 It is the result of my PhD.
 There is functionality for a variety of image registration algorothms.
 Most notably pirt provides an easy way to use the Elastix toolkit.
-Further it implements some algorithms in Cython (Demons and Gravity).
+Further it implements some algorithms in Numba (Demons and Gravity).

 Image registration itself requires several image processing techniques